NVIDIA/cuEquivariance/docs/index.rst

 Installation
 ------------

-The easiest way toinstall cuEquivariance is from PyPI with:
+The easiest way to install cuEquivariance is from PyPi with:

 .. code-block:: bash